rust-lang/rustc-dev-guide/src/panic-implementation.md

 The `extract` function converts the `panic_handler` attribute to a `panic_impl` lang item.

 Now, we have a matching `panic_handler` lang item in the `std`.
-This function goes through the same process as the `extern { fn panic_impl }` definition in `libcore`, ending up with a symbol name of `rust_begin_unwind`.
-At link time, the symbol reference in `libcore` will be resolved to the definition of `std` (the function called `begin_panic_handler` in the Rust source).
+This function goes through the same process as the `extern { fn panic_impl }` definition in `core`, ending up with a symbol name of `rust_begin_unwind`.
+At link time, the symbol reference in `core` will be resolved to the definition of `std` (the function called `begin_panic_handler` in the Rust source).

-Thus, control flow will pass from libcore to std at runtime.
-This allows panics from `libcore` to go through the same infrastructure that other panics use (panic hooks, unwinding, etc)
+Thus, control flow will pass from core to std at runtime.
+This allows panics from `core` to go through the same infrastructure that other panics use (panic hooks, unwinding, etc)

 ##### std implementation of panic!